tektechnologies/Instructor-Prep/301/week_2/class-10/class_10.md

 - Understanding the difference between client and server
 - Identifying which line of code corresponds to each step of the WRRC diagram

-## Past bugs, issues or surprises...
+## Past bugs, issues or surprises

 ## General Comments and Notes

 This lab requires some adaptation for a virtual environment.
 You can still trace the call stack with students as a group and encourage them to write down the functions on Post-It notes at home, adding and removing them from the stack as you move through the code together.
 Show them how to do it on a whiteboard!

 Create two different call stacks - one for the synchronous code and one for the asynchronous code.
 Demonstrate how JavaScript will set aside asynchronous code and continue on.
 You can have students keep track of what function goes where by writing down the line numbers next to the function name.
 Using a different color to designate a promise is also a good way visually reinforce the concept.

 The lab asks students to print their code and work with their partner to draw arrows to demonstrate how each function is being called.
 For those in a virtual environment, the lab guides students to draw directly on top of their code in a shared whiteboard session.

 Examples of a good WRRC is included here.
 Do NOT share this example with students but use it as a guide when planning your lesson.